HenryGinn/Catan/README.md

 # Catan
-An implementation of Explorers of Catan with AI computer player
+An implementation of Explorers of Catan with a neural network computer player.

 ## Definitions

 - Board state.
-A subset of the game state, this is all information about the board.
-This includes what resource each tile is, what number it has, and where each player has pieces on the board.
+A subset of the game state which is all information about the board.
+This includes what resources each tile is, what number it has, and where each player has pieces on the board.

+- Board layout.
+A subset of the board state, this is all static information about the board.
+No player data is included, this is only the resource and number data for each tile.
 - Board layout.
 A subset of the board state, this is all static information about the board.
 No player data is included, this is only the resource and number data for each tile.

 - Game state.
 All knowable information about the game at that point in time with respect to an individual player.
 This includes who owns what on each space on the board, where the robber is, and what cards each player could have.
 The results of some player interactions are not known to other players, such as robbing a random card from a player or getting a development card.
 This means for each player, their knowledge of other players cards will be stored as a range of possible values.